Culture of ancient Rome: Literature

 Roman prose developed its sonority, dignity, and rhythm in persuasive speech.
 Rhetoric had already been key to many great achievements in Athens, so after studying the Greeks the Romans ranked oratory highly as a subject and a profession.
 Written speeches were some of the first forms of prose writing in ancient Rome, and other forms of prose writing in the future were influenced by this.
 Sixteen books of Cicero's letters have survived, all published after Cicero's death by his secretary, Tito.
 The letters provide a look at the social life in the days of the falling republic, providing pictures of the personalities of this epoch.
 The letters of Cicero are vast and varied, and provide pictures of the personalities of this epoch.
 Cicero's personality is most clearly revealed, emerging as a vain vacillating, snobbish man.
 Cicero's passion for the public life of the capital also emerges from his letters, most clearly when he was in exile and when he took on a provincial governorship in Asia Minor.
 The letters also contain much about Cicero's family life, and its political and financial complications.

 Roman philosophical treatises have had great influence on the world, but the original thinking came from the Greeks.
 Roman philosophical writings are rooted in four 'schools' from the age of the Hellenistic Greeks.
 The four 'schools' were that of the Epicureans, Stoics, Peripatetics, and the Academy.
 Epicureans believed in the guidance of the senses, and identified the supreme goal of life to be happiness, or the absence of pain.
 Stoicism was founded by Zeno of Citium, who taught that virtue was the supreme good, creating a new sense of ethical urgency.
-The Perpatetics were followers of Aristotle, guided by his science and philosophy.
+The Peripatetics were followers of Aristotle, guided by his science and philosophy.
 The Academy was founded by Plato and was based on the Sceptic Pyro's idea that real knowledge could be acquired.
 The Academy also presented criticisms of the Epicurean and Stoic schools of philosophy.

 The genre of satire was traditionally regarded as a Roman innovation, and satires were written by, among others, Juvenal and Persius.
 Some of the most popular plays of the early Republic were comedies, especially those of Terence, a freed Roman slave captured during the First Punic War.